spack/spack/lib/spack/docs/tutorial_basics.rst

   ==> Successfully uninstalled openssl@1.0.2k%clang@3.8.0-2ubuntu4 arch=linux-ubuntu16.04-x86_64 /ufruk7k
   ==> Successfully uninstalled zlib@1.2.8%clang@3.8.0-2ubuntu4+optimize+pic+shared arch=linux-ubuntu16.04-x86_64 /i426yu3

-Spack will not uninstall packages that are not sufficiently specified.
-The ``-a`` (all) flag can be used to uninstall multiple packages at once.
+Spack will not uninstall packages that are insufficiently specified.
+The ``-a`` (all) flag can be used to uninstall many packages at once.

 .. code-block:: console